LiYunyang/ADS-command-line/README.md

 type the `num` to get the bibTeX ciation, which is copied to the clipboard, by default.

 ## Statistics
 Command `stat` plots the statistics of the author.
 With the blue bars showing the number of publicaions per year (green the Nature/Science/ARA&A paper and yellow the Physical Review papers) and the orange curve showing the average citations per paper per year.
+Here is an expample of P. Abbott
 ![img](https://github.com/LiYunyang/ADS-command-line/blob/master/example/statistics.png)

 ## WordCloud